 Meaningful review was only possible where planning officer reports were available.
 In some cases, reports from appeals were available.
 Some reports were made available after request to the Planning Department directly.

 Data was recorded in an Excel workbook

-A total of 250 applications were analysed, 86 received before and 164 after the Neighbourhood plan was made in Jun 2014: summary data Appendix.
+A total of 250 applications was analysed, 86 received before and 164 after the Neighbourhood plan was made in Jun 2014.